-Dr. Kim E. Alexander is the Executive Director of the Clemson University Institute for Global Road Safety and Security (CU-IGRSS).
+Dr. Kim E. Alexander is Clemson University's founding Executive Director of the Institute for Global Road Safety and Security (CU-IGRSS).
 She is a faculty member in the College of Engineering and Science and also reports to the Vice President of Research.
 Dr. Alexander leads an interdisciplinary team of researchers and educators focused on the human-vehicle-road interface.

 Dr. Alexander has been with Clemson University for 23 years and holds BS and MEd degrees with an EdD degree focusing on curriculum development and risk perception training from Clemson University.
 A nationally and internationally known leader in road safety, Dr. Alexander is committed to road safety and traffic injury prevention, and dedicated to teaching children and adults to embrace a lifestyle of safety and health.
 Dr. Alexander is a C5/6 quadriplegic and in a wheelchair due to a spinal cord injury she sustained as a passenger in a single vehicle, run-off-road crash in 1979.